pentest-to/sessions/session-1/slides/slides.md

 <!SLIDE>
 # Home Labs (Pick one, work in groups of 2 if necessary)

-1. Demonstrate a successful man-in-the-middle attack between a machine and its router (`ettercap`), and inspect the traffic with a tool like `Wireshark`.
+1. (Easy) Demonstrate a successful man-in-the-middle attack between a machine and its router (`ettercap`), and inspect the traffic with a tool like `Wireshark`.
 Navigate to various HTTP and HTTPS websites.
 What kind of information can you see?
 What is encrypted?
 What is in plaintext?

-2. Using MSF modules, exploit a vulnerability in Windows, OS X, Flash or Java that has been updated/patched within the past 6 months and gain remote access.
+2. (Easy) Using MSF, exploit a well known vulnerability in a vulnerable version of Windows, OS X, Flash or Java, and get remote access to the machine.
 Which CVE(s) does your exploit use?
-How did it work, and what did the fix do to solve the problem?
+How did it work, and what did the vendor's fix do to solve the problem?

-3. Compromise a well-known webserver like Apache, Nginx, or IIS, or a web application framework like Django, Ruby on Rails, Node.js, etc. (MSF, OWASP-ZAP, curl, whatever)

-4. Set up a wireless router using WEP encryption and break it with `aircrack-ng`.
-How does `aircrack-ng`'s attack work, and why is it so successful?
+3. (Easy) Set up a wireless router using WEP encryption and a short password, and break it with `aircrack-ng`.
+How do `aircrack-ng`'s attack work, what are IVs, and why is it so successful?
 Explain WEP's vulnerability.

+4. (Medium) Compromise an older version of a well-known webserver like Apache, Nginx, or IIS, or a web application framework like Django, Ruby on Rails, Node.js, etc. (MSF, OWASP-ZAP, curl, whatever).
+Tell us about the vulnerability, the exploit, and what was done to fix it.

-5. Establish an SSH session with your own dummy SSH server, and use `Wireshark` or `tcpdump` capture the packets of the session.
-Decrypt the payload of the packets using the private key.
-Look into the concept of "Forward Secrecy" and explain why it's important.
+5. (Medium) Spin up a small web server that uses HTTPS/TLS.
+Create traffic between client and server, capture all the packets using `Wireshark` or `tcpdump` for the duration of the entire session.
+Try to decrypt the packets using the server-side keys and the keys used in the exchange.
+Look into the concept of "Forward Secrecy" and tell us why it's important.

-6. With only using standard compilers, C/C++ or ASM, and the standard library of your language, write a program that injects shellcode to give you shell access to a Linux, Windows or Mac OS X machine.

-7. Develop a plugin for MSF for an exploit that currently does not have an MSF implementation.
+6. (Hard) Develop a plugin for MSF for an exploit that currently does not have an MSF implementation.
+(You should use CVEs to develop your exploit.)
 Explain and demonstrate the vulnerability live for us.
 Tell us about your experience researching the vulnerability and programming the plugin.

+7. (Hard) Using a system language like C/C++ or ASM, write a program that injects shellcode to give you root access to a Linux, Windows, OS X, iOS or Android machine.

 <!SLIDE>
 # Further Reading